zarr-developers/cookiecutter-zarr-store/README.md

 pip install cookiecutter
 cookiecutter https://github.com/zarr-developers/cookiecutter-zarr-store
 ```
-After launching above commands, you'll be see a few questions on your terminal.
-For the first question use the name of the store you want to work with.
-E.g. `zip_store` for Zip Store, `sqlite_store` for SQLitreStore, `mongodb_store` for MongoDBStore and so on.
+Running `cookiecutter` will print a few questions on your terminal.
+For the first question (`zarr_store`), use the name of the store
+you want to create.
+E.g. `zipstore` for Zip Store, `mongodb`
+for MongoDBStore and so on.

 For remaining questions use the value indicated in the `[ ]`.
 These are the default values set by the maintainers.